pasteur-dev/vldb2023/README.md

 Time from the message `Starting export of...` was used in the paper.

 ### Marginal Calculations
-The marginal calculations experiments (Table 2 and 3) can be reproduced from [marginals_inmemory.ipynb](marginals_inmemory.ipynb) and [marginals_throughput.ipynb](marginals_throughput.ipynb).
+The marginal calculations experiments (in-memory and parallelization) can be reproduced from [marginals_inmemory.ipynb](marginals_inmemory.ipynb) and [marginals_throughput.ipynb](marginals_throughput.ipynb).

 ### Parallelization
-The synthesis executions table (Table 4) was generated from [pipeline.sh](pipeline.sh).
+The synthesis executions table was generated from [pipeline.sh](pipeline.sh).
 Run the following commands to reproduce all of the table.
 The results have to be extracted manually from the logs.
 The system will print out how many marginals are computed during synthesis